banditrl/Discounter/README.md

 # Discounter API
 This project was created to embellish code-first principles.
-It uses .Net 5, Sqlite, and DDD. <br>
+It uses .Net 5, EntityFramework Sqlite, and DDD. <br>
 The database context can be used for the application and testing.

 # The problem